 Common Living Room Lighting Mistakes to Avoid

 One common mistake is relying on a single ceiling light.
 This often creates harsh lighting and unflattering shadows.
-Another is skipping dimmers, which limits flexibility.
+Another mistake is skipping dimmers, which limits flexibility.
+Lighting should support the décor, not compete with it.

 Conclusion